etkraw/software-security-notes/notes/sca.md

 Now, we will examine side-channel attacks on software, in the case where the side-channel is time.
 There are other side-channels that can be exploited to attack software, notably caches.
-We will not discuss these here.

 ### An example attack